FIX94/Nintendont/README.md

 ### Quick Installation:
 1. Get the [loader.dol](loader/loader.dol?raw=true), rename it to boot.dol and put it in /apps/Nintendont/ along with the files [meta.xml](nintendont/meta.xml?raw=true) and [icon.png](nintendont/icon.png?raw=true).
+   Or go to the Nightly builds [here](https://github.com/FIX94/Nintendont/actions/workflows/continuous-integration-workflow.yml), click on the latest workflow run name, download the file under Artifacts, extract it and put it in /apps/Nintendont/ on your SD card.
 2. Copy your GameCube games to the /games/ directory.
 Subdirectories are optional for 1-disc games in ISO/GCM and CISO format.
    * For 2-disc games, you should create a subdirectory /games/MYGAME/ (where MYGAME can be anything), then name disc 1 as "game.iso" and disc 2 as "disc2.iso".
    * For extracted FST, the FST must be located in a subdirectory, e.g. /games/FSTgame/sys/boot.bin .